nicole-yoong/Portfolio/SQL_AB_Testing/Case_Study_#2_Investigating a Drop_in_User_Engagement/Solution.md

 ![image](https://user-images.githubusercontent.com/77920592/203059211-efedefd2-960a-46c9-99fc-38d77d28e410.png)
 ![image](https://user-images.githubusercontent.com/77920592/203090690-f5bf8628-ee92-43d7-842b-83e4d2c562d7.png)

 Engagement rate by devices for phone and tablet started dropping since first week of August (2014-08-04 00:00:00), especially for phone the drop is the most significant.
 Although tablet user count shows the same downward trend, the total number of Yammer users on tablet are not the significant.
 Computer devices remain the most popular device among Yammer users and it looks like the quality of the software is up to standard.
-It is also worth highlighting that the phone and tablet usage for the Yammer app has regressed back to May level, indicating that strategies to increase the engagement on phone and tablet were not successful if there was any, or else like previously mentioned, there might be some other issues hampering the usage such as the poor UIUX affecting the customer experiences.
+It is also worth highlighting that the phone and tablet usage for the Yammer app has regressed back to May level, indicating that strategies to increase the engagement on phone and tablet were not successful if there was any, or else like previously mentioned, there might be some other issues hampering the usage.

 ## Hypothesis 5: Engagement rate by emails ##